 Penalties that may be imposed on executive bodies are relatively broad: such as the obligation to compensate for damage, the surrender of any benefit acquired by the executive body on the grounds of its office if the company becomes insolvent, and prohibition on performing the office of an executive body.

-The Valuation Institute of RSM TACOMA prepares expert and fairness opinions, financial analyses and statements.
+The Valuation Institute of RSM CZ prepares expert and fairness opinions, financial analyses and statements.
 In most cases, fairness opinions are used in M&A transitions, related-party transactions and in financing.

 Please contact us if you have any questions.
 We will be glad to advise you.